Skip to main content

 Spill control

-(a) liquid-tight seals between interior walls and the floor and a liquid-tight ramped sill at any door opening in an interior wall, and
+4.2.9.2.
+(1) Storage rooms referred to in Article 4.2.9.1. shall be liquid-tight where the walls join the floor and shall be equipped with a liquid-tight ramped sill at any door opening in an interior wall.

 (2) Storage rooms referred to in Sentence (1) shall be designed to accommodate possible spills of flammable liquids and combustible liquids in conformance with Subsection 4.1.6.